termehs/homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I'm a lecturer in Social Statistics working at the University of Manchester.
 My research interest falls in the intersection of multivariate statistics and social network analysis.
-Other research interests are in the area of statistical information theory, specifically statistical entropy analysis.
 I like working interdisciplinary and doing research that moves across scientific borders.
 The projects that I have worked on and am currently working on are listed below.